SumiSastri/dev-blogs/docs/github-and-version-control/part2-dev-workflows.md

 Take the case of sugar, for example.
 When harvested the first stage of refinement is to rid the molasses of mud, plant matter and process it into a dark liquid form.

-The second stage of refinement is transform the liquid into crystals and standardise them to the International Commission for Uniform Methods of Sugar Analysis [ICUMSA](https://www.icumsa.org/) values.
+The second stage of refinement is transform the liquid into crystals and standardise them to the  [Icumsa values](https://www.icumsa.org/) an acryonym for the International Commission for Uniform Methods of Sugar Analysis.
 The Icumsa values range 0-1000 degrees, which represent the angle at which light enters a sugar crystal.
 The lower the number the higher the quality of sugar.

 The refinement process of sugar then goes through stages to refine sugar down to 25- 45 Icumsa a standard required for commodities trading.